 You won't want to miss out on these must-have features, only in GWB12:

-Partial pressure model – A fugacity coefficient model reports both partial pressure and fugacity, and lets you constrain the basis in terms of gas pressure, use partial pressure as a promoting or inhibiting factor in kinetic rate laws, and so on.
+Choose from the Tsonopoulos, Peng-Robinson, and Spycher-Reed gas pressure models.
+The apps report in their output both fugacity and partial pressure.
+You can constrain the basis in terms of gas pressure, use partial pressure as a promoting or inhibiting factor in kinetic rate laws, and so on.

-Anion exchange – New anionic model lets your consider exchange of phosphate, carbonate, sulfate, and other ligands on a sediment surface.
+New anionic model lets you consider exchange of phosphate, carbonate, sulfate, and other ligands on a sediment surface.

-Multi-tier self-auditing – The codes monitor internal consistency on multiple levels, from fine grained to global.
-There’s no need to do anything: Auditing is automatic in every run, running silently unless there’s a problem.
+The codes monitor internal consistency on multiple levels, from fine grained to global.
+There’s no need to do anything: Auditing is automatic in every run, operating silently unless there’s a problem.

-No hassle travel – Going to the field, or anywhere you can’t connect to your license server?
-Check out a seat from your floating license to use until you get back to the office.
+Going to the field, or anywhere you can’t connect to your license server?
+Borrow a copy to use until you get back to the office.